Ohio Insure Plan Logo

-This is a government-backed health insurance program that helps those 65 and older afford health care.
+Medicare is a government-backed health insurance program helping those 65 and older afford health care.
 However, it does not cover all of your expenses.

-You’ll want to supplement your coverage.
-Unless you have group or retirement coverage, this means choosing one option over another.
+You’ll usually want to supplement your coverage.
+Unless you have group, retirement coverage, or VA Benefits, this means you’ll want to compare Medicare Supplements to Medicare Advantage plans.

 The Case For Medicare Advantage Plans

-Medicare Advantage is a great way to add to your Medicare benefits, helping fill gaps in your coverage.
-This covers expenses for Vision Insurance, Dental Insurance, Hearing Insurance, and qualified Wellness Programs, such as Silver Sneakers.
+Medicare Advantage is one way to round out your Medicare benefits.
+Medicare Advantage insurance is private, but includes coverage for Vision Insurance, Dental Insurance, Hearing Insurance, and qualified Wellness Programs, such as Silver Sneakers.

 They can also cover expenses such as transportation to doctor’s visits, over-the-counter medications, and adult daycare services.
 These policies can even be found for $0 a month.
 They are affordable and help close many gaps for seniors.